-What about animals/pets and COVID-19?
+What is COVID-19?

-For more information, please visit:
+For more information about the virus, please visit: